-We all know about meal replacement shakes and powders, many of which are already made up in skimmed milk but a growing trend and a major commercial concern is the meal replacement bar. many marketed as a weight control bar if nothing else although they offer the consumer a vast array of nutrients including vitamins and minerals.
+We all know about meal replacement shakes and powders, many of which are already made up in skimmed milk but a growing trend and a major commercial ‘rocket’ are the meal replacement bars.
+Most are marketed as a weight control bar if nothing else although they offer the consumer a vast array of nutrients including vitamins and minerals.
 Worth looking out for as an alternative format to the powder or shake.

 We all know that obesity is a growing problem throughout the world.
 It probably underlies most of the world’s ills including diabetes, heart health and even cancer.
 We know that meal replacement options are a very good cost effective option according to the University of Oxford researchers looking at ways of using meal replacement to cut down on obesity.
 Currently, obesity is responsible for a £6 billion Sterling bill so any method that can help to cut the costs must be welcome.